-Balers can be found in a wide variety of locations but all for one general purpose: To compact and shape refuse, product, cans, plastic, foil, straw or hay into a manageable cube, round wheel, or cylinder that can be tied with rope, netting, twine or wire.
-Baling machines are used in this way so that workers, factory workers, farmers and machinists can store, handle, dispose of and transport the crop, cardboard or material.
+Balers can be found in a wide variety of locations but all for one general purpose: To compact and shape refuse, product, cans, plastic, foil, straw, or hay into a manageable cube, round wheel, or cylinder that can be tied with rope, netting, twine or wire.
+Baling machines are used in this way so that workers, factory workers, farmers, and machinists can store, handle, dispose of and transport the crop, cardboard, or material.
+Our Baling machine injury lawyers in Orange County can advise you with your case and help you get compensated.
 Balers are very dangerous machines that need training and certification to use.
 Employers need to guarantee all those using a baler are given that training and more if they wish to avoid injuries and their machine from breaking.

 The majority of baling machines are used in a farm, industrial or factory setting though balers can also be found at retail stores and office complexes.
 On a farm, balers come in all shapes and sizes.
-Many can move on their own or be pulled by a pickup, tractor or truck so they can travel the fields turning hay, silage, weeds or straw into round (that can roll), cube, rectangle, small, large or cylinder bales.
-The rounds bales, though, that are produced can weight over two thousand pounds so care and proper training is required.
-A farmer, laborer or farm worker will mainly use a bale spear or spike and a skid steer to direct and move the round bales as it rolls on the ground.
-As discussed in the next paragraph, round bales that get out of control can crush, injure, maim, cause amputations and run over workers, farm hands and farm animals.
+Many can move on their own or be pulled by a pickup, tractor, or truck so they can travel the fields turning hay, silage, weeds, or straw into a round (that can roll), cube, rectangle, small, large or cylinder bales.
+The rounds bales, though, that are produced can weigh over two thousand pounds so care and proper training is required.
+A farmer, laborer or farmworker will mainly use a bale spear or spike and a skid steer to direct and move the round bales as it rolls on the ground.
+As discussed in the next paragraph, round bales that get out of control can crush, injure, maim, cause amputations and run over workers, farmhands, and farm animals.

-The industrial balers are used for products like cardboard, plastic, cans, stretch wrap, bottles, foil, office paper and trash.
-They are even used in the backrooms, storage rooms or warehouses of retail establishments because of the heavy amount of cardboard and paper that is used every day from all of the boxes that the products are shipped in.
-Some of the names and types of baling machines include single compression scrap balers, double compression scrap balers, triple compression scrap balers, auto-baling machines, bale palletizing systems, automatic bag packing machines, automatic woodshavings packing machines, automatic animal bedding packing machines, dual purpose packing and baling machines, and automatic packing, baling and wrapping machines that are completely turnkey for the user.
-It is critical that each baler and packing machine is only used for its intended purpose and that employers stay up to date on safety trainings, cleaning, properly storing techniques and maintenance.
+Industrial balers are used for products like cardboard, plastic, cans, stretch wrap, bottles, foil, office paper, and trash.
+They are even used in the backrooms, storage rooms, or warehouses of retail establishments because of the heavy amount of cardboard and paper that is used every day from all of the boxes that the products are shipped in.
+Some of the names and types of baling machines include single compression scrap balers, double compression scrap balers, triple compression scrap balers, auto-baling machines, bale palletizing systems, automatic bag packing machines, automatic woodshavings packing machines, automatic animal bedding packing machines, dual-purpose packing and baling machines, and automatic packing, baling and wrapping machines that are completely turnkey for the user.
+It is critical that each baler and packing machine is only used for its intended purpose and that employers stay up to date on safety training, cleaning, properly storing techniques, and maintenance.